 * LUKOIL discharged 250,000 bbl gasoline in Iran last week

-* LUKOIL set to move another parcel of gasoline to Iran
+* LUKOIL set to move another parcel of gasoline - trade

 By Luke Pachymuthu and Vladimir Soldatkin

-SINGAPORE/MOSCOW, Aug 11 (Reuters) - Russian oil giant LUKOIL (LKOH.MM) has resumed gasoline sales into Iran in partnership with China's state-run firm Zhuhai Zhenrong, even as the United States urges the international community to be tough with Tehran.
+SINGAPORE/MOSCOW, Aug 11 (Reuters) - Russian oil giant LUKOIL (LKOH.MM) has resumed gasoline sales into Iran together with China’s state-run firm Zhuhai Zhenrong, even as the United States urges the global community to be tough with Tehran.

 Iran is the world’s fifth-largest oil exporter but lacks adequate refining capacity to meet domestic demand for motor fuel, forcing it to import up to 40 percent of its requirements.